-Visiting hours are from 11:30am to 8:30pm, though one guardian is allowed and encouraged to stay with the child 24 hours per day (please see “Rooming In”, below).
+Visiting hours are from 11:30am to 8:30pm, though one parent/or family member is allowed and encouraged to stay with the child 24 hours per day (please see “Rooming In”, below).

-Two visitors, not including the child’s caregiver, are allowed at the bedside during normal visiting hours.
+Two visitors, not including the child’s caregiver, are allowed at the bedside during normal visiting hours (11:30am to 8:30pm).
 Too many visitors at a time can be overwhelming for a child as well as for other patients.

 One parent or loved one is encouraged to stay with your child 24 hours per day (note: this does not have to be the same person all the time, and we encourage caregivers to trade off whenever possible).
 We will provide you with a sleeper chair or day bed for your comfort.
 We ask that you do not sleep in an empty hospital bed as this bed may be required by another patient at any time during the day or night.

 We encourage parents/caregivers to take frequent breaks to tend to personal needs including eating and resting.
 As a caregiver, this is important to ensure your own emotional well-being during what may be a difficult time.

 - Books and quiet activities

 - Soap and shampoo